qkcire/postig/README.md

 ![postig logo](./docs/images/title.png?raw=true)

 <p align="center">
-The minimalist's solution for domestic package needs!
+The solution for all your domestic package needs!
 </p>

 ***

-**Postiġ** allows you to focus on processing your orders while not having to worry about the many intricacies of the shipment process.
+With its sleek, minimalist design, **Postiġ** allows you to focus on processing your orders while not having to worry about the many intricacies of the shipment process.
 It utilizes the Stamps.com Web Service API to generate a standard 4x6 shipping label which you can then print using a DYMO 4XL thermal printer.
 Postiġ also accepts input directly from a Stamps.com 5lb. scale - eliminating the need of manually inserting the weight of your package.

 ![main screen](./docs/images/main.png?raw=true)